-Every household should know how to unblock a sink properly.
+Every household should know how to unclog a sink drain properly.
 Be it your kitchen sink, blocked and full of water, or your bathroom sink blocked with lovely hair and soap scrum, you can unclog a sink naturally, without a plunger, or of course, using a plunger if you'd like!

-Tackle a blocked sink yourself rather than shelling out hundreds for an emergency plumber call-out and you will not regret it.
-From using vinegar and baking soda, to turning to good old elbow grease (and a very good pair of rubber gloves) these are our failsafe, successful methods to unblock a sink drain, fast!
+Tackle a clogged up sink drain yourself rather than spending hundreds for an emergency plumber call-out and you will not regret it.
+From using vinegar and baking soda, to turning to good ol' elbow grease (and a very good pair of rubber gloves) these are our failsafe, successful methods to clear a sink drain, fast!

 - See how to clean a stainless steel sink if you're on a mission for sparkling surroundings.

-How to unblock a sink without a plunger
+How to unclog a sink without a plunger

-How to unblock a sink with soda crystals
+How to unclog a sink with soda crystals

 Soda crystals are great for all kinds of cleaning jobs – from smelly washing machines to drains.
 But they can also be used for unblocking a sink.
 Simply dissolve half a pack in boiling water, pour down the drain and wait for the blockage to clear.
 Mix with vinegar instead of water if you need a stronger solution.
 Repeat if necessary.

-By far the biggest culprit when it comes to bathroom sink blockages is hair.
+By far the biggest culprit when it comes to bathroom sink clogged with hair.
 Of course, if you physically see hair clogging the plug hole, then physically removing it will help of a coat hanger or other tool.
-If you can't see it, though, it's stuck somewhere further down, which calls for a sink unblocking product like Mr Muscle that will chemically dissolve the hair.
+If you can't see it, though, it's stuck somewhere further down, which calls for a sink unblocking product like that will chemically dissolve the hair.
 It's not the most environmentally-friendly option, but sometimes it is the only solution that will work.

 Unscrew the U-bend and clean the pipe manually